 Annie, what drew you to Unsilence?
 My great-grandparents were children's book authors, and I remember seeing their artwork as a kid.
 These were post-war stories, and I got to see the power and importance of storytelling.
 I became a theatre artist because I wanted to figure out how to use art and storytelling to have conversations about humanity.
 We need to create spaces to tell truths that aren't often told.

+What kind of Executive Director will you be?
 I’ve been following Unsilence for a few years.
-I’m moved by the power of Unsilence-ing.
+I’m moved by the power of Unsilencing.
 I’m a very transparent individual and believe that sharing our human experiences is the most effective way to heal and grow.
 I’ve witnessed the inspirational and transformative power that self-expression provides people and communities.
 I want to be a part of bringing Unsilence’s mission to the world.

+What are three things we should know about you?
 First, I’m enthusiastic and unrelenting when it comes to what I’m most passionate about.
 Second, I’m a positive person with a strong sense of humor, which offsets my fierce drive for getting things done.
 Third, I have a genuine sense of awe and wonder about people and their capacity to create and accomplish amazing things.
 All people deserve to be heard, supported, and loved.

 What excites you the most about Unsilence’s future?
 Everything!
 Unsilence has such incredible potential, and this is just the beginning.
-Together, we’ll generate a far-reaching movement of Unsilence-ing.
+Together, we’ll generate a far-reaching movement of Unsilencing.
 Everyone will have a place within our organization.
 We’re building a meaningful community dedicated to changing the landscape of human rights education.

+Bonus Question: What's your ideal vacation?
 I have a dream of going to Africa with Jane Goodall and observing chimps and gorillas in the wild.